changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-what-is-snapshot-manager.md

 <properties
-   pageTitle="StorSimple Snapshot Manager について | Microsoft Azure" description="StorSimple Snapshot Manager の概要、アーキテクチャ、および機能について説明します。"
+   pageTitle="What is StorSimple Snapshot Manager? | Microsoft Azure" description="Describes the StorSimple Snapshot Manager, its architecture, and its features." services="storsimple" documentationCenter="NA" authors="SharS"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="SharS"